AdnanUlHaque/Chat-App-with-GPT-API/README.md

-# Chat-App with GPT API
+# Chat-Bot with GPT API
-Build a Chat App with NEW ChatGPT API | using React, Redux Toolkit, Node, OpenAI
+Build a Chat-Bot with NEW ChatGPT API | using React, Redux Toolkit, Node, OpenAI